Claude Code YOLO Mode: Scripting Your Way Past the “Auto Mode Not Available” Wall

 echo " YOLO mode ON.
 Open a new Claude Code window to pick up the change."

-echo " When you're done run: bash claude-yolo-mode.sh revert"
+echo " When you are done: bash claude-yolo-mode.sh revert"

 }